-The Board of Trustees (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Class R Shares, Institutional Shares and Class R6 Shares ("Shares").
+The Board of Directors (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares and Institutional Shares ("Shares").
 This SAI relates to all classes of Shares.
-The Fund's investment adviser is Federated Equity Management Company of Pennsylvania and the Fund's sub-adviser is Federated Global Investment Management Corp. (collectively, the "Adviser").
+The Fund's investment adviser is Federated Global Investment Management Corp. (the "Adviser").